No guaranteed neutrino astronomy without (enough) double bang tau and downward HESE muon tracks: An update version: DISCUSSION

+{\bf DANIELE FARGION:} It is true that prompt charmed neutrinos might come with their twin muon companion, but only in less than half of the downward muon neutrinos sky.
+Horizontal and Upward muon neutrinos are not coming by sure with any muon (absorbed) anyway.
+Now consider the following question: Why highest energetic ($> 90$) TeV downward muon tracks are also almost absent (two events versus 24 showers) while they are well observed (6 tracks versus 10 showers) in upward sky?
+The answer coulb be because most of them are not of astrophysical nature, but they are charmed ones and excluded and filtered by \IceCube veto.
+Moreover, there is wide agreement in different articles that the atmospheric expected prompt flux is not well defined up to a factor of two.
+Therefore, prompt neutrino may well explain several puzzles at once.

 {\bf ULI KATZ:} The numbers of good tau neutrinos candidates passing the corresponding event selection is expected to be small, about two events for the full data sample.
-It is therefore much too early to draw conclusions from the fact that no such events are observed so far.
+It is therefore, much too early to draw conclusions from the fact that no such events are observed so far.

-{\bf DANIELE FARGION:} Thank you for the observation: I agree that the expected 2 events (since June 2018, possibly observed and reported in Neutrino 2018) within 9 events above 200 TeV might be consistent with the expected astrophysical ones.
-However the same June 2018 Neutrino report informed us that there are many more, an additional (27) events candidate group, above 100 TeV that are in principle observable showing their detectable double bang; indeed one of the two tau event candidate it is just at a low 89 TeV energy.
-Therefore among 36 events above 100 TeV one would expect at least several (see Fig.\ref{Fig18}) signals for astrophysics scenario and one or two for our ruling prompt component; the paucity (or absence) of tau events it is quite surprising in any astrophysical frame.
-Therefore the missing or the very few tau it is a persistent puzzle, finding possibly a solution in a charmed dominant component.
+{\bf DANIELE FARGION:} I agree that the expected two events (since June 2018, possibly observed and reported in Neutrino 2018) within nine events above 200 TeV might be consistent in a first view with the expected ones.
+However, the same June 2018 Neutrino report informed us that there are many more (27) events candidate above 100 TeV that are in principle showing a double bang; they are possibly nine tau ones.
+Their low number (or absence) is quite surprising.
+More new recent suppression efficiency in tau detection may offer the escape road to the puzzle.
+Anyway the atmospheric charmed tau would be, within 34 showers above 90 TeV energy, anyway about one or two events.
+Therefore, we believe that the missing tau is still a persistent puzzle, finding a natural solution in a dominant charmed component.